-Medical condition caused memory loss and a 27-year-old Elizabeth City man to forget his wife was 9 months pregnant
+Heart condition affects local man’s memory, he forgets wife was 9 months pregnant

 Doctors detected an undiagnosed heart condition that was affecting his lungs.

-According to Sentara they consulted with pulmonologist Dr. Jessica Buckner and they brought in heart surgeon Dr. Jonathan Philpott, who installed an ECMO device (Extra Corporeal Membrane Oxygenation) to keep John’s lungs functioning because his were not functioning on their own.
+According to Sentara, they consulted with pulmonologist Dr. Jessica Buckner and they brought in heart surgeon Dr. Jonathan Philpott, who installed an ECMO device (Extra Corporeal Membrane Oxygenation) to keep John’s lungs functioning because his were not functioning on their own.

-During all of this, physicians discover John has an undiagnosed condition called LVNC (Left Ventricular Non-Compaction Cardiomyopathy), according to Sentara.
+During all of this, physicians discovered John has an undiagnosed condition called LVNC (Left Ventricular Non-Compaction Cardiomyopathy), according to Sentara.

-John praised the Nightingale Team and the doctors at Sentara.
+John praised the Nightingale Team, the doctors at Sentara and their Advanced Heart Failure program, led by Dr. David Baran.

-“They are rock stars,” said John Lancaster, “They saved my life and it means a lot.
+“They are rock stars,” said John.
+“They saved my life and it means a lot.
 There were a lot of tears.
 I'm trying my best not to cry right now.”

-“After delivering her, an hour later I made my sister wheelchair me down before his procedure,” said Erica Lancaster.
+“After delivering her, an hour later I made my sister wheelchair me down before his procedure,” said Erica.

-Kimber was born weighing 7 pounds 11 ounces, ironically her dad works at 7-Eleven.
+Kimber was born weighing 7 pounds 11 ounces; ironically, her dad works at 7-Eleven.

 John said holding his daughter for the first time was “better than any medicine in the world.
 Pretty amazing.”

 This Valentine’s Day is extra special for this young family.
-John’s heart is full of gratitude to the people how saved him, his wife, and his newborn daughter.
+John’s heart is full of gratitude to the people how saved him, his wife and his newborn daughter.

 “They are my rock.
-They keep me wanting to push to get out and get better,” said John Lancaster.
+They keep me wanting to push to get out and get better,” said John.